matteoxpo/T03D03/README.md

     (Joking.)

 ***== Quest 3 received.
 Create an src/arithmetic.c program that receives two integers via stdin and outputs their sum, difference, product, and quotient, separated by a space in this particular order.
 Add a check for the input data so the program only receives integers.
 The answer must not end with a space.
 Add the option for processing division by zero.
 In case of any error, output "n/a".
 Only source files with code and data files (if necessary) should be pushed to git (to the src directory, develop branch).
 It is allowed to connect only the header file `<stdio.h>` ==***

->**Note:** In this and the following quests you must strictly follow the input and output formats given in the sample table!

 | Input | Output |
 | ------ | ------ |